Last Updated on July 5, 2025 by Maged kamel

-The first expression is the MARR, which is the Minimum-Attractive Rate of Return If you have the interest to borrow from your cousin to start a new business to open a coffee business.
+The first expression is the MARR, which is the Minimum Attractive Rate of Return if you are interested in borrowing from your cousin to start a new business, such as opening a coffee business.

 What is the weighted average cost of capital (WACC)?